Friday, August 31, 2012

 Just like that, the Jimi Hendrix Experience was no more, mostly because Noel Redding was tired of being overlooked.
 Reprise put out the Smash Hits collection, offering a smattering of hit singles and the three “British” songs left off of Are You Experienced, with some hideous photos of the band dressed as banditos on the back.
 (The Brits’ own version of the album came out a year earlier, with different tracks and more rarities.)

 An attempt at a larger group for the Woodstock festival had potential, but for a touring outfit, it made more sense to keep things simple.
 Also, with the resolution of a contract dispute dictating an exclusive recording, Jimi convened Band of Gypsys, featuring old Army buddy Billy Cox on bass and singer/drummer Buddy Miles, formerly of Electric Flag.
-The band played four shows at the Fillmore East over the New Year’s holiday, and six songs from the two January 1st shows would appear as Band Of Gypsys that spring.
+The band played four shows at the Fillmore East over the New Year’s holiday, and six songs from the two January 1st shows would appear as Band Of Gypsys that spring, the album credited to “Hendrix” as the artist.

 At the risk of expressing political incorrectness, the sound is “blacker” than any of his albums to date, and something of a departure.
 While it’s a showcase for his guitar throughout, the songs aren’t as flashy or gimmicky as his psychedelic era had suggested.
 He’s simply playing, and playing well.